24/7 Free Consultation:

 The statute of limitations refers to the amount of time the state has to commence prosecution for a criminal matter.
 Generally, a prosecutor has 15 years to pursue a forcible rape case.
 However, if a suspect was identified through DNA evidence or the victim was under 16 years of age, prosecution can begin at any time.

-At The Abt Law Firm, LLC, we understand the serious nature of rape charges and the impact they can have on your life.
+At The Abt Law Firm we understand the serious nature of rape charges and the impact they can have on your life.
 Our team of experienced Atlanta rape lawyers is dedicated to fighting for justice and protecting your rights throughout the legal process.

 When you choose us to represent you, you can expect: